dell/ansible-powermax/docs/Product Guide.md

-Managing snapshots on a PowerMax storage system includes creating a new storage group (SG) snapshot, getting details of the SG snapshot, renaming the SG snapshot, changing the snapshot link status, and deleting an existing storage group snapshot.
+Managing snapshots on a PowerMax storage system includes creating a new storage group (SG) snapshot, getting details of the SG snapshot, renaming the SG snapshot, changing the snapshot link status, and deleting an existing SG snapshot.

 Parameters
 ----------